• Skip to primary navigation

 Jump to:

-• Making the No-Bake Date Slice (Dadelvingers)
+• How to Make the No-Bake Date Slice or Dadelvingers

 • Storage

-• No-Bake Date Slice (Dadelvingers) FAQ
+• Date Slice (Dadelvingers) FAQ

 Ingredients

-Desiccated Coconut - This is a finely shredded or flaked dried coconut that is usually not sweetened.
+Desiccated Coconut - this is a finely shredded or flaked dried coconut that is usually not sweetened.
 And may also be known as unsweetened desiccated or macaroon coconut.

-Making the No-Bake Date Slice (Dadelvingers)
+How to Make the No-Bake Date Slice or Dadelvingers

 Step 1 - Grease and line a loaf tin with baking paper, using the sling method, in which two sides of the parchment are allowed to hang over the edges of the tin.